jonasmcferreira/adventures/docs/drakkenheim/characters.md

     - "Lanterns fight good.
 They help us, I help them.
 That's what pack does."

-Kealor recognize the bravery and dedication of this faction to the city that he loves.
+Kaelor recognizes the bravery and dedication of this faction to the city that he loves.
 For many times they have helped him, directly or indirectly, with his fight for survival and personal quest to discover the fate of his family.
+He has a certain relationship with Lieutenant Petra Lang, a teenage human, that is responsible for most of the help he received from the Hooded Lanterns.

 #### Knights of the Silver Order

     - "Silver Order knights strong, like pride of lions.
 I fight with them.
 But no chains for me."

 Good warriors with noble agenda, they will have the support of Kaelor, if no risk is associated to it.
-However, he is not convinced by all theirs believes… Not just yet.
+However, he is not convinced by all theirs believes… Just not yet.

 #### Queen’s Men

     - "Queens's men are like bad meat — rotten.
 Drakkenheim better without them."

-He hates them, they are disgusting being that feed in a despair of lost souls and a broken city.
+He hates them, they are disgusting beings that feed from the despair of lost souls and a broken city.
 Drakkenheim will be better without them.

 #### Lord Eldrin Blackwood

 As a young cub, Kaelor worked with his father occasionally.
 His father provided services for most of Drakkenheim’s noble families.
-Lord Alistair Blackwood was apologist of using Xathos’ services, for innumerous reasons, he was the main source of revenue of Kaelor’s father business.
-While the young cub never exactly understood what his father exact services range was, every time his helped his father it was just hard physical jobs.
+Sir Alistair Blackwood was apologist of using Xathos’ services, for innumerous reasons, he was the main source of revenue of Kaelor’s father business.
 During his time working on the Blackwood’s family, he meets a couple of time with young Eldrin.
-Usually just a simple greeting and never bounding, but this young boy has left a good impression on Kaelor mind.
+Usually just a simple greeting and never really bounding, but this young boy has left a good impression on Kaelor mind.

 ## The Druid Turok